My Friend Harry

-My Friend Harry (German: Mein Freund Harry) is a 1928 German silent film directed by Max Obal and Rudolf Walther-Fein and starring Harry Liedtke, Maria Paudler and Otto Wallburg.

-The film's art direction was by Botho Hoefer and Hans Minzloff.
+My Friend Harry (German: Mein Freund Harry) is a 1928 German silent comedy film directed by Max Obal and Rudolf Walther-Fein and starring Harry Liedtke, Maria Paudler and Otto Wallburg.
+It is based on the 1926 novel Jack McGill's Secret Mission by Ludwig von Wohl It was shot at the Staaken Studios in Berlin.
+The film's sets were designed by the art directorss Botho Hoefer and Hans Minzloff.